Formation

 2001

-- Fire destroys the old clubhouse with the flames consuming virtually all of the club’s memorabilia as well as many sets of members’ golf clubs.
+- A fire destroyed the old clubhouse, with the blaze consuming virtually all of the club’s memorabilia, along with numerous sets of members’ golf clubs

 2003

-- The committee tried to re-create as much of the atmosphere as the old building.
+- The committee made a concerted effort to recreate as much of the atmosphere and character of the original building as possible.

 2004